-3.0 The Proposal
+4.0 The Proposal

 The application proposes the erection of a 269m2 retail unit with associated staff office/store for Heron Foods.
 The unit would be L-shaped and constructed of bricks, with aluminium glazed windows and a 30-degree pitch profiled zinc/aluminium roof.
-It would be served by a 12-space car park with additional parking provision for disabled vehicles adjacent to the store (14-spaces in total).
+It would be served by a 1211-space car park with additional parking provision for disabled vehicles adjacent to the store (1413-spaces in total).
 Separate customer vehicular and pedestrian accesses would be provided off Kirklington Road, while deliveries would be directed to use the existing access off Southwell Road East, which is proposed to be widened, and the delivery bay outside the existing Tesco store.
+A delineated roll cage/pedestrian route is also proposed between the delivery bay and new store entrance.